Satiereal® (Standardized Saffron Extract for Snacking Control)

 Frequently asked questions about Satiereal® (Standardized Saffron Extract for Snacking Control)

-The clinically studied dose for Satiereal® (Standardized Saffron Extract for Snacking Control) is The pivotal Gout 2010 RCT used 176.5 mg/day of Satiereal® saffron extract for 8 weeks in mildly overweight women, dosed as a single daily capsule..
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is The pivotal Gout 2010 RCT used 176.5 mg/day of Satiereal® saffron extract for 8 weeks in mildly overweight women, dosed as a single daily capsule.
+Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Generally well tolerated at studied doses (≤200 mg/day).
+For most healthy adults, Satiereal is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated at studied doses (≤200 mg/day).
 Mild gastrointestinal discomfort or nausea occasionally reported.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Satiereal is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Antidepressants (SSRIs, MAOIs) — saffron has mild serotonergic effects; combine with clinician guidance.
+Possible interactions include: Antidepressants (SSRIs, MAOIs) — saffron has mild serotonergic effects; combine with clinician guidance.
 Anticoagulants (warfarin) — possible modest platelet effects with high-dose saffron; monitor.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)